EricssonBroadcastServices/iOSClientPlayer/README.md

 ```Swift
 player.stream(url: pathToMedia)
 ```

 Please note that streaming *FairPlay* protected media assets will require the client application implements a `FairplayRequester` to manage the `DRM` vaidation.
 This protocol extends the *Apple* supplied `AVAssetResourceLoaderDelegate` protocol. **EMP** provides an out of the box implementation for *FairPlay* protection through the [Exposure module](https://github.com/EricssonBroadcastServices/iOSClientExposure) which integrates seamlessly with the rest of the platform.

 #### Responding to Playback Events
+Streaming media over *HLS* is an inherently asychronous process.
+Preparation and initialisation of a *playback session* is subject to a host of outside factors, such as network avaliability, content hosting and possibly `DRM` validation.
+An active session must respond to environmental changes, report on playback progress and optionally deliver event specific [analytics](#analytics-how-to) data.
+Additionally, user interaction must be handled in a reliable and responsive way.

+Finally, [error handling](error-handling) needs to be robust.

+`Player` exposes a number of *interfaces* to manage these complexities.

 ## Release Notes